Publications

 The art of getting by in Istrian winemaking.

-And I am involved in public communication of my research in the form of short articles in progress as part of my 2024 Marie Curie deliverables, as well as participating in a 'tax booklet' for use in British primary school education about tax and society spearheaded by a group of anthropology of tax scholars who are part of my growing network, the Anthropology of Tax Network.
+And I am involved in public communication of my research in the form of short articles for non-academic outlets as part of my 2024 Marie Curie deliverables, as well as participating in a 'tax booklet' for use in British primary school education about tax and society spearheaded by a group of anthropology of tax scholars who are part of my growing network, the Anthropology of Tax Network.

 Anthropology & tax: Ethnographies of fiscal relations